pavelsaman/ps-web-perf-library/README.md

 Performance statistics from `performance.getEntries()` method will end up in Elasticsearch, and will be displayed on Kibana dashboards.

+If you want to disable sending statistics into Elastic stack, set up environment variable `NOSTATS` to `true`.

 ## Kibana dashboards

 There are two dashboards in Kibana: